J-Filip/js-developer_technical-task/README.md

 Possible improvements:

+- I would replace vanilla js innerHtml approach and use React (Vue, Svelte...).
+This approach does not allow reusability or handles changes well because we hardcoded the majority of the values (for excample video attributes or heading value).
+This is a must for any kind of further developemnt on this project.

 - handle cache.
 I only used tanstack query ( former react query) and would like to learn more about proper cache handling.

 - add placehoders for content loading - useful for slow connection